Medical Administration/ Assistant

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Medical Administrative/Executive Assistant and Medical Secretary.
-About 0.1% of those with this major are international students.
+Medical Administrative/Executive Assistant and Medical Secretary appeals to people across the globe.
+About 0.3% of those with this major are international students.

 How Much Do Medical Administration/ Assistant Majors Make?